-Interested in learning about a wide range of earth sciences relevant topics and socializing with colleagues in our department community?
+Interested in learning about volcanic hazards in the Congo?
+Or research within China's Space Program?
+Or using GPS to study Earth's hydrosphere?
 Join us each Friday afternoon at 3:30 pm for the ERTH Department TGIF Seminar!

 One of the youngest planets ever found around a distant infant star (named 2M0437b) has been discovered by an international team of scientists led by ERTH's Eric Gaidos, ERTH grad student Rena Lee, and colleagues at UH's Institute for Astronomy (IfA).
 Discovery of 2M0437b was recently published in Monthly Notices of the Royal Astronomical Society.
 This work is also featured on CBS News, Newsweek, Independent, Hawaii Tribune-Herald, KITV4, UH News and Eurkealert.

 Check out this Honolulu Civil Beat article An Homage To A Long-Lost Volcano That Helped Form Oahu that describes techniques used by ERTH scientists John Sinton, Deborah Eason, and colleagues to show that Kaʻena volcano - a one time massive shield volcano and the first to erupt on Oʻahu ~5 million years ago - was separate from its better-known siblings, Waiʻanae and Koʻolau.